mariamorskovatykh/game_of_thrones_project/README.md

 ## Visualization

 The results of the data analysis are presented through interactive plots and network visualizations using pyvis.
 These visualizations provide a deeper understanding of the interactions and power dynamics between the characters of the series.
+To see interactive visualizations,  open `got.html` file.

 ## How to Use